opensearch-project/sql/docs/user/ppl/cmd/search.rst

 search source=<index> [boolean-expression]

 * search: search keywords, which could be ignore.
 * index: mandatory. search command must specify which index to query from.
+The index name can be prefixed by "<cluster name>:" for cross-cluster search.
 * bool-expression: optional. any expression which could be evaluated to boolean value.